santiagoeguren/coursera-getting-and-cleaning-data-project/README.md

   1-Download the dataset in yours directory

-2-Load the activity and feature i
+  2-Load the activity and feature

-3-Loads both the training and test , only which reflect a mean or standard deviation Loads the activity and subject data for each dataset, and merges those columns with the dataset Merges the two datasets
+  3-Loads both the training and test , only which reflect a mean or standard deviation

+Loads the activity and subject data for each dataset, and merges those columns with the dataset Merges the two datasets
 Converts the activity and subject columns into factors